Archive for September, 2014

 Tuesday, September 16th, 2014

 My friend and former co-worker Ness moved back to her homeland of California to become a police officer and after seven months of grueling training (seriously, she got pepper-sprayed and tear-gassed on the same day which is insane) she graduated and I decided to go and show support because I’m proud of her and hey, free cake.
 So off I went to the San Francisco Police Academy Graduation.
+If you’re looking for a place to stay in California, check out laguna beach oceanfront hotels.

 group-shot